DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## How do partner projects work with the DAO?
 Software developed for NFT creators
 Support from developers, artists and advisors.

+## How does the core team get paid?